What It Takes to Build with Care: The Process Behind Every Project

 Discover

 This is where we pause and ask: What’s really going on here?
 What’s being said and what isn’t?
 What do those most impacted actually need?
 We’re not guessing or studying.
 We’re working in partnership.
 We’re recognizing people for their expertise in their own lived experience and compensating them for their time.
 Rooting the process here ensures that insights come from those most affected, reducing the risk of replicating inequity or harm.
-Because you can’t know what you don’t know.
+Because you can’t know what you don’t know and we need to move at the speed of trust.

 Sometimes, this phase surfaces tension or uncertainty.
 Other times, it reveals incredible clarity that was already there, just waiting to be named.
 Either way, discovery is where we make sure we’re building on truth, not assumption.